-- 1. The disputed domain name includes a well-known and distinctive trademark "SELOGER" and is confusingly similar to Complainant's mark. - 2.The Complainant alleges that the term "MYSELOGERPRO" is known only in relation with the Complainant and refers to the Complainant official customer access for professionals and provides "Google" search results.
-Given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark. - 3.
+- The Complainant claims that its "SAINT-GOBAIN" trademark has a well-known character worldwide and it has a longstanding worldwide operating website under the <saint-gobain.com> domain name.
+Past UDRP panels have confirmed that Complainant's "SAINT-GOBAIN" mark is well-known. - 2.
+Given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered the domain name with full knowledge of the Complainant's trademark. - 3.
 The Complainant relies on the passive holding doctrine and the "Telstra" decision (WIPO Case No. D2000-0003, "Telstra Corporation Limited v.
 Nuclear Marshmallows").
-Thus, the Complainant alleges that the incorporation of a famous mark into a domain name, coupled with an inactive website, may be evidence of bad faith registration and use.
+The Complainant contends that the Respondent has not demonstrated any activity in respect of the disputed domain name, and it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate. - 4.
+The Complainant claims that the disputed domain name has been set up with MX records which suggests that it may be actively used for email purposes.
+This is also indicative of bad faith registration and use because any email emanating from the disputed domain name could not be used for any good faith purpose.